-- Sound scientific rationale for the use of animals (see also Section 4.1) - Explanation of why there are no realistic non-animal alternatives (see also Section 4.1.1.1) - How the choice of species complies with the Animals (Scientific procedures) Act (1986).
+- Sound scientific rationale for the use of animals (see also Section 4.1) - Explanation of why there are no realistic non-animal alternatives - How the choice of species complies with the Animals (Scientific procedures) Act (1986).
 For knockout or transgenic lines briefly include information on the sources these may be obtained from and relevant information to demonstrate the verification of lines selected. - Relevant information about the animals to be used (eg species, strain, sex, developmental stage, weight)

-Applicants are encouraged to provide other 'supporting information' regarding experimental design, statistical analyses etc. in the 'Reproducibility and statistical design' annex to the case for support (see Section 2.2.3.4) and not in the Je-S application form.
+Applicants are encouraged to provide other 'supporting information' regarding experimental design, statistical analyses etc. in the 'Reproducibility and statistical design' annex to the case for support (see Section 2.2.3.5) and not in the Je-S application form.
 Please note that you are not required to duplicate information presented elsewhere in the application.

-Section 4.1.4.3 provides more detail about the information required in the annex for proposals requesting the use of animals.
-A summary of where to put all required information regarding the use of animals in your proposal is at Section 4.1.8.
+Section 4.4.3 provides more detail about the information required in the annex for proposals requesting the use of animals.
+A summary of where to put all required information regarding the use of animals in your proposal is at Section 4.8.